jadenhensley/magic_game/README.md

 #### Game Summary Pitch.

-*Unnamed 2D Magic Game* is a 2D Side-Scroller Game involving reality-bending magic alchemy, survival elements, and action-packed combat featuring various weapons and abilities that intertwine with said magic.
+*Unnamed 2D Magic Game* is a 2D Side-Scroller Fantasy Game involving reality-bending magic alchemy, survival elements, and action-packed combat featuring various weapons and abilities that intertwine with said magic.

 ## About.